chef/chef-vault/KNIFE_EXAMPLES.md

 Show the contents for the item user_pem in the vault certs.

     knife vault show certs user_pem "contents"

+Show all vault items in a given vault

+    knife vault show passwords

 ### edit
 knife vault edit VAULT ITEM